 Toni Monroe BS, IC&RC, LCDC II, NCAC II, has worked with families and individuals struggling with addiction for the last 25 years.
-For the last seven years, she has worked with a gender specific program focused on gay men, bisexuals and transgender individuals as senior counselor.
+For the last eight years, she has worked with a gender specific program focused on gay men, bisexuals and transgender individuals as senior counselor.
 While there she helped develop the outpatient program and taught other professionals how to empower LGBT individuals to meet the challenge of addiction.
-She is pursuing a Master’s Degree in Clinical Mental Health Counseling at Mercer University and is a Certified Alcohol and Drug Counselor II and with a National and international certification.
-She is currently developing digital stories to help individuals to gain the ability to tell or retell their story.
-Upon completion of her Masters degree, Ms. Monroe plans to continue with the pursuit of Higher Education to receive her PHD to teach on academia level.
+She is pursuing a Ph.D. in Counselor Education and Supervision at Mercer University and has served as a Digital Storytelling specialist and narrative interviewer with CSN since beginning her Master’s Program in 2015.

-Marlon C. Williams is currently pursuing a Master of Science degree in Clinical Mental Health Counseling.
-A writer since 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
-Marlon’s experiences during his time as a standout collegiate athlete and life thereafter, fuel his passion for assisting athletes and people in general with improving their lives with Narrative Therapy.
+Marlon C. Williams is currently pursuing a doctorate in Counseling Education and Supervision with a cognate in Industrial/Organizational Psychology.
+A writer since the age of 14, his love of crafting poetic works taught him firsthand the healing power of “storytelling.”
+Marlon’s experiences as a standout collegiate athlete at Georgia Tech and life thereafter, fuel his passion for assisting athletes (and people in general) with improving their lives with Narrative Therapy.